 Assessment criteria:

 The development of knowledge by students when there is an interaction between the education and the scientific research within relevant disciplines.
-The programme matches with the developments in the relevant scientific discipline(s) by demonstrable connections with topical scientific theories.
-The programme guarantees the development of scientific research skills.
+The program matches with the developments in the relevant scientific discipline(s) by demonstrable connections with topical scientific theories.
+The program guarantees the development of scientific research skills.
 With certain courses, there are demonstrable connections with the topical practice of the relevant professions.

 Attention in the curriculum for knowledge development;